Have a Recent Keto Diet Fail? Here’s How to Easily Get Back On Track!

-Here are a few ideas on how you can get back on track after a keto fail.
+Here are a few ideas on how you can get back on track after a keto slip-up.

 1. Get rid of the “might as well” mentality.

-When I say the “might as well mentality,” I mean once you have one keto fail, then you keep eating more non-keto foods because you think that you’ve messed up for the day.
+When we say the “might as well mentality,” we mean that once you have one keto fail, then you keep eating more non-keto foods because you think that you’ve messed up for the day.
 You then decide that you might as well start over tomorrow, or at the beginning of next week.

 2. Meal prep for keto success.

 Set aside a day each week to plan out your meals, and if you’ve got the time, then go ahead and cook them.
-We have a ton of delicious recipes here on Hip2Keto, complete meal plans and even meals you can prepare and freeze so all you have to do is pop them in the oven, slow cooker, or microwave.
+We have a ton of delicious recipes here on Hip2Keto as well as complete meal plans, and even recipes you can make ahead of time and then pop right in the freezer (like these freezer-friendly breakfast burritos).